shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 graph deploy --studio galaxyeggnft
 ```

-You can choose `v1.0.0` when you are prompted for a versibon label.
+You can choose `v1.0.0` when you are prompted for a version label.
 You should see the following output:

 ```text
 ✔ Version Label (e.g. v0.0.1) · v1.0.0